survivechinaflu/survivechinafludotcom/index.md

 ## Vitamins

+Water and food are not enough to stay nourished and healthy.
 Have multivitamins on hand, and iodized salt to add to food.
 Electrolyte drink powder and/or electrolyte-rich drinks are helpful as well.

 ## Medicines and Medications